 There is no restriction regarding the employment of foreigners in Argentina.
 Requirements differ if the employee´s nationality is from a country of Mercosur or affiliated to Mercosur (Uruguay, Paraguay, Brazil, Argentina, Colombia, Chile, Venezuela, Ecuador, Bolivia and Perú) or other countries.
-Employees that are not nationals of a country member of the Mercosur, or affiliated to Mercosur, are required to obtain a working visa to work under an employment relationship in Argentina.
-Employers must first register before a registry of employers that hire foreigners.
+Employees who are not nationals of a country member of the Mercosur, or affiliated to Mercosur, are required to obtain a working visa to work under an employment relationship in Argentina.
+Employers must first register before a registry of employers that hires foreigners.
 In order to obtain a working visa, the employee should be registered as an employee of a local company in Argentina.
-All foreigners have to file a criminal records certificate dully legalized from the country or countries where they have been living in the last 3 years as well as from Argentina.
+All foreigners have to file a criminal records certificate, dully legalised from the country or countries where they have been living for the last 3 years, as well as from Argentina.

 Does a Foreign Employer need to Establish or Work through a Local Entity to Hire an Employee?

 A foreign employer needs to establish a local entity to hire an employee, in order to register the employee before the local tax authorities and pay local taxes and social security obligations.

 Limitations on Background Checks

 In Argentina, an employer cannot perform a criminal background check on an employee, either directly by the employer or by the use of a vendor.
 Only the employee can obtain the criminal background and then provide it to the employer.
 Also, the Criminal Records Registry will be confidential and may only provide reports to individuals who, by demonstrating the existence of a legitimate interest, request a criminal certification.
 Moreover, the certificate must be requested by the interested party personally or through his legal representative.
 In addition, the Argentine Data Protection Act establishes that personal data referring to criminal records can be processed only by the competent public authorities.

 Restrictions on Application/Interview Questions